 Lean and toned up body isn’t just a far-fetched fantasy.
 Check out the BetterMe app and watch it propel your weight loss journey into high gear!

-If you are considering embarking on a soup diet and don’t know how to go about the plan, below is a seven-day meal plan (menu) that you can follow (9):
+If you are considering starting a soup diet and don’t know how to go about the plan, below is a seven-day meal plan (menu) that you can follow (9):

 - Take fruits, but not bananas.